-Bestselling Author, Forbes Columnist, Fisher Investments CEO
+Bestselling Author, Forbes Columnist, Fisher Investments Executive Chairman

 In 2010, he was recognized as one of the top 30 most influential individuals in the investment industry over the last 30 years.1 In 2011, he was recognized by Investment Advisor magazines IA 25 list of the most influential people in the advisory community2.
 In addition, Ken Fisher has been published, interviewed and /or been written about in numerous American, British and German finance and business periodicals.
 He writes a weekly column for Focus Money, a leading German magazine.

-Ken Fisher has written ten books, including four New York Times bestsellers: 2006’s The Only Three Questions That Count, 2008’s The Ten Roads to Riches, 2009’s How to Smell a Rat, and 2010’s Debunkery.
+Ken Fisher has written 11 books, including four New York Times bestsellers: 2006’s The Only Three Questions That Count, 2008’s The Ten Roads to Riches, 2009’s How to Smell a Rat, and 2010’s Debunkery.
 In 1984, his Super Stocks was that year’s best-selling stock market book.
 Others include 1987’s The Wall Street Waltz and 1993’s 100 Minds That Made the Market, both re-released by John Wiley & Sons in 2007.

 Ken Fisher’s hobbies include the history of Kings Mountain, California and 19th century redwood lumbering history.
-He resides in Woodside, California with his wife, Sherrilyn.